sp3006/claude/eks-abinitio-app/README.md

 - ✅ Local development and testing scripts
 - ✅ Sample K8s manifests for reference

-**Deployment:** After building the Docker image and pushing to ECR, update the image tag in the IAC repo's `values-dev.yaml` file.
+**Deployment:** After building the Docker image and pushing to Nexus, update the image tag in the IAC repo's `values-dev.yaml` file.
 ArgoCD will automatically sync and deploy.

 ## Monitoring and Troubleshooting